A hub for the development and adoption of smart technology.

-The Stavanger region is a hotbed for the development and adoption of smart technology.
+The Stavanger region is a hub for the development and adoption of smart technology.

 The Greater Stavanger region is the energy capital of Europe; it has the status of a European smart city lighthouse (one of 24 cities in Europe); and it was the birthplace of the Norwegian Smart Care Cluster for welfare technology.
 Furthermore, the region has a high level of digital service development and provision, due to its high-speed digital infrastructure (more and more households now have 1GB in/out).

 The Stavanger region is regarded as one of the most innovative regions in Norway; for ten years in a row it has been recognised as the best business region in Norway (NHO); and it has a tradition of close cooperation amongst businesses, academia and the public sector.

 The region promotes a high degree of knowledge-transfer between sectors and areas of business, such as subsea to space, space to health, offshore to onshore services.